eu-ge-ne/enrouter-docs/apps/web/src/app/docs/api/_content/content.md

 ES module exporting default object with:

 - Keys as component names
-- Values as layout components.
+- Values as content components.

+Content components are rendered by [Outlets](/docs/api/outlet).

 For example: